 - SEE NOTES FOR OPTIONS

-- In a large skillet, heat the 2 tsp of olive oil or 3 tbsp of vegetable broth on medium-high heat.
+- In a large skillet, heat the 2 teaspoon of olive oil or 3 tablespoon of vegetable broth on medium-high heat.
 When the oil is hot, add the remaining onion and cook until translucent, approximately 5 to 7 minutes.

 - Add the ground “beef” and use a wooden spoon or a spatula to break down into crumbles.
 Cook for 7 to 10 minutes, or until nicely browned and the edges are slightly crispy.

-Add the remaining garlic, 1 tsp ground celery seed, 1 tbsp minced fresh thyme, 1 tbsp minced fresh oregano, 1 tbsp minced fresh parsley, and salt and pepper to taste, stir until combined and cook for 2 minutes.
+- Add the remaining garlic, 1 teaspoon ground celery seed, 1 tablespoon minced fresh thyme, 1 tablespoon minced fresh oregano, 1 tablespoon minced fresh parsley, and salt and pepper to taste, stir until combined and cook for 2 minutes.
 Remove from heat and set aside to cool.

 - TO MAKE THE CABBAGE ROLLS